 Virginia Tech® home

-The inaugural Virginia Tech Honor String Orchestra Festival takes place November 15 and 16, 2024 and accepts students by director's recommendation.
+The Virginia Tech Honor String Orchestra Festival takes place October 25 and 26, 2025 and accepts students by director's recommendation.
 Students will participate in masterclasses with Virginia Tech’s outstanding string faculty.

-On Saturday evening, the festival will culminate in a combined concert in the Anne and Ellen Five Theatre in the Moss Arts Center.
+On Sunday evening, the festival will culminate in a combined concert in the Anne and Ellen Fife Theatre in the Center for the Arts at Virginia Tech.
 The concert will feature the Honor String Orchestra first, followed by the VT Philharmonic Orchestra, and close the evening with a side-by-side piece with Honor Strings and VT Philharmonic combined.

 Mathias Elmer